2020 Best Invention

 • Parent PLUS loan borrowers with a student who’s enrolled at least half-time

 Although forbearance and deferment temporarily stop your payments, interest on the loan continues to accrue during the no-payment period.
 The interest is added to the loan principal when payments restart.
-If your loans are deferred, the federal government pays the interest during the deferment.
-If your loans are in forbearance, you’re responsible for paying the accrued interest.
+If you have subsidized loans and you defer your loans, the federal government pays the interest during the deferment.
+If your loans are unsubsidized (and in deferment) or you have any federal loans in forbearance, you’re responsible for paying the accrued interest.

-Forbearance is either general or mandatory.
-Federal student loan lenders may choose to grant general forbearances if you’re facing:
+Federal student loan lenders may choose to grant general forbearance if you’re facing:

 • Financial hardship